SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Events/index.md

 ## OnNewStatus

 OnNewStatus occurs when status changes according to **TrmStatus** shown below or if a **CardInsterted** or **CardRemoved** event notification is sent from terminal.
 When using Async calls these statuses are not really needed.
-Event notifications from terminal is only relevant if running as a server.
+Event notifications from terminal are only relevant if running as a server.

 `delegate void NewStatusEventHandler(**TrmStatus** status)`